 Click here for additional ways to avoid lower back injury.

-As a general rule, you will need to be around 10% body fat percentage to really see definition in the abs.
+As a general rule, you will need to be around 10% body fat to really see definition in the abs.
 So to see your 6-pack really shine, the heavy lifting is done in the kitchen, not the gym.
-So you need to be on a lean and clean diet plan, and watching your calories and portion sizes.
-Check your body fat here.
+You need to be on a clean diet plan, and watching your calories and portion sizes.
+Click to check your body fat percentage.

 Performing Crunch Exercise